 - $5,000 for children over 16 who do not qualify for the disability amount but who have a mental or physical impairment

-The deduction must be claimed by the spouse or common-law partner with the lowest net income, except when this person is at school, disabled, separated from their spouse or in prison.
+Which spouse claims the deduction?
+The deduction must be claimed by the spouse/partner with the lower net income, except when this person is at school, disabled, separated from their spouse or in prison.
 Also, the deduction cannot exceed two-thirds of that person’s earned income.

 - Payments for medical or hospital care do not qualify as eligible child-care expenses.
 Instead, these payments may qualify as medical expenses (if eligible).